ImtiazVision/Java/Notes.md

 **Indirect recursion** (or mutual recursion) : happens when one method calls another, causing the original method to be called again.

 **Direct recursion** : When a method calls itself within its own body, this is known as direct recursion.

+### Iteration :

+**Iteration** : Iterative code is a piece of code that loops.
+In other words, the same code is duplicated repeatedly.
+It is a looped section of the code.
+To put it another way, the same code is repeated again.